imLymei/captur-proj/README.md

 >Home page gallery photo slide

 ## How to run
-Just click in the link of the repository or [here](https://captur-one.vercel.app)!
+Just click in the website of the repository or [here](https://captur-one.vercel.app)!